 To begin with, as in the case of Transferwise, Revolut can issue a certificate stating that you have paid € 2,500 into your business account (necessary social capital for an OÜ company).
 Starting in 2019, this is enough to register the share capital of your company.

-Its main disadvantage with respect to Holvi or Transferwise is the price.
+Its main disadvantage with respect to Transferwise is the price.
 The basic plan from Revolut Business (valid for businesses up to £100k in yearly revenue) is 25€ per month.
 In return, you get the benefits of a multi-currency account for your business (allowing you to receive money and send money in a multitude of currencies), a MasterCard debit card, and its premium app experience.

 LeoPay (initially LeuPay) has recently joined the list of providers offering digital banking solutions for e-Residents.
 They offer a multi-user, multi-currency account.
 They currently support Euros, US dollars, British pounds, Swiss francs, Romania, Croatia, Bulgaria, Poland, the Czech Republic currencies, and the Japanese Yen.